denzii/nodejs-ssr-boilerplate/README.md

 Things to note about using the containers:

-* To use this workflow, it is needed to install any packages which we might need within the container as the npm install x command would fail without having npm binary set up on the host.
-If you have npm already than great, install packages as you would normally...
+* To use this workflow, it is needed to install any packages which we might need within the container as we won't have thenpm binary locally.
-If you do not, use the following commands:

 `docker exec -it sinda-ssr-server /bin/sh` (This goes into the container where we have access to npm)

 To install a dependency on one of the projects, all variations have been listed for convenience: